 Image-Based Search: This type of search allow users to add an image in the search box and get related image results.
-For this, image recognition and classification (subset of AI) is being used.
+For this, image recognition and classification (a subset of AI) is being used.

 4. Customer Relationship Management

-One of the finest examples for how AI can assist eCommerce industry in customer relationship management is through chatbots.
+One of the finest examples of how AI can assist the eCommerce industry in customer relationship management is through chatbots.
 A chatbot is basically a service, trained with data set, powered by AI (machine learning, text analytics and natural language processing), and wrapped in a chat interface.

 Taking customer service to another level, eCommerce applications are integrating voice searches and voice navigation system using speech recognition and natural language processing at the backend.